 First, purge, purge, purge.

 Set up three piles: keep, donate, toss.
 Throw away any toys that are broken or damaged.
 Donate all the toys they have outgrown or no longer play with.
-Keep toys that are valued, educational, well made or favorites.
-When you’ve culled your pile to what you want to include in your bins, go out and buy some sturdy Rubbermaid bins with lids (the clear kind make it easier to see which bin includes which toys).
+Keep toys that are valued, educational, well made, or favorites.
+When you’ve culled your pile to what you want to include in your bins, go out and buy some sturdy Rubbermaid bins with lids (the clear kind makes it easier to see which bin includes which toys).
+Check out some of our favorite storage systems for toddler toys here.

 Second, make a plan.

 Decide on a number of bins, how often you rotate, what categories of toys go into each bin.
 For example, you can start with 4 bins and rotate them every two weeks.
-In each bin, you can put an equal amount of toys from each of the categories you decide you want to focus on.
+In each bin, you can put an equal amount of toys from each category that you want to focus on.
 Categories can include:

 - Active Play Toys—toys that encourage pushing, riding, rolling, climbing, etc.